BBC Proms: Proms in the Park

 The Royal Albert Hall could be filled many times over with people who would wish to attend.
 To involve extra people, and to cater for those who are not near London, Proms in the Park concerts took place from 1996 to 2019.
 Initially there was one, in Hyde Park adjacent to the Hall, which was a simple video relay of the concert at the Royal Albert Hall.
 As audiences grew, Proms in the Park started to have musicians of their own on stage, including the BBC Concert Orchestra.

 In the 2000s, Proms in the Park started to be held in other locations across the UK, usually with one of the BBC's orchestras playing.
 In 2005, Belfast, Glasgow, Swansea and Manchester hosted a Last Night Prom in the Park, broadcast live from each venue.
 In 2007 Manchester's prom was replaced by one in Middlesbrough.
 In 2008 the number reduced from five to four, in Hyde Park, Belfast, Glasgow and Swansea.
 2009 returned to a total of five, in Hyde Park, Glasgow, Swansea, County Down and Salford.
 Each location had its own live concert, typically playing the national anthem of the host country, before joining in a live big screen video link up with the Royal Albert Hall for the traditional finale.

 In later years Proms in the Park became a series of established events in their own right, with events in Hyde Park and in Scotland, Wales and Northern Ireland, managed by BBC Scotland, BBC Cymru Wales and BBC Northern Ireland respectively, in conjunction with the host local authority.
 Each event had a presenting team, a live orchestra, a video link to the Last Night of the Proms in London, and guest soloists and choirs.
 Events tended to move to different cities to cover a wider geographical area within the host nations.

 All of these events were incorporated within BBC One's live coverage of the Last Night of the Proms, with live link-ups to each of the venues.
-However, some more traditional elements of the Last Night of the Proms (such as "Jerusalem", "Rule Britannia" and "Land of Hope and Glory") were removed on some years depending on local politics.
+However, some more traditional elements of the Last Night of the Proms (such as "Jerusalem", "Rule Britannia" and "Land of Hope and Glory") were removed in some years depending on local politics.

 As the popularity of Proms in the Park grew, many communities across the UK decided to hold their own "Proms in the Park" events that were not affiliated with the BBC.
 The last official Proms in the Park took place in 2019, and no plans for its return have been announced.